MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Experimental Results

-The far right column of Table~\ref{tab:combined_accuracy} summarizes the accuracy results for the single 3D system for each workload.
-The worst-case MAE is only 1.3 degrees (highlighted again in dark red).
-This result shows that the proposed models maintain high levels of accuracy even when applied to a stacked die package.
+The far-right column of Table~\ref{tab:combined_accuracy} summarizes the accuracy results for the single 3D system for each workload.
+The worst-case mean absolute error is only 1.52$^{\circ}$C, while the worst-case average percentage error is 2.36\%.
+This result shows that the proposed models maintain high levels of accuracy even when applied to a stacked-die 3D package.
 This high degree of accuracy is repeated when predicting temperature violations.
-The worst case temperature violation prediction accuracy is only 98.3\%, occurring for workload 6.
+The worst-case temperature violation prediction accuracy is only 94.0\%, occurring for workload 6.

-\bh{Accuracy comparison to HotSpot~\cite{skadron_temperatureAware}:} Table~\ref{tab:combined_accuracy} also lists the MAE of HotSpot simulations compared to FEM simulations for 2.5D and the 3D system.
-For the 2.5D system results, the average error of HotSpot is 0.95, 0.05, and 0.35 degrees greater than our thermal RC and DSS models for the 16, 36, and 64 chiplet systems, respectively.
-Notably, HotSpot also has lower accuracy in detecting temperature violations, but our primary advantage is in execution time, as discussed in Section~\ref{ssec:exe_time}.
-For the 3D results, HotSpot's average error is 0.22 degrees greater than that of our thermal RC and DSS models.
-HotSpot again shows lower accuracy in detecting temperature violations in workloads 1, 4, and 6.
-The larger error across system configurations can be attributed to the tuning of thermal RC model parameters based on the available reference FEM thermal model results.
-Additionally, HotSpot does not include the ability to provide different thermal conductivities along the x, y, and z-axis, further decreasing accuracy.
+\bh{Accuracy comparison to existing tools:} Table~\ref{tab:combined_accuracy} also lists the MAE of HotSpot, 3D-ICE, and PACT simulations compared to FEM simulations for the 2.5D and 3D systems.
+For the 2.5D system results, the average error of Hotspot, 3D-ICE, and PACT across all workloads are 0.7, 0.66, and 0.59 degrees greater than our thermal RC and DSS models.
+For the 3D system results, the average error of Hotspot, 3D-ICE, and PACT across all workloads are 1.02, 0.43, and 1.07 degrees greater than our thermal RC and DSS models.